 - If my medical bills were paid by an insurance company, do I have to pay them back if I recover money from the at-fault party?

 Types of Cases We Handle in Fairview, Tennessee

-The award-winning injury lawyers at The Law Offices of John Day have been privileged to represent injury victims in Fairview and all of Williamson County.
+The award-winning injury lawyers at The Law Offices of John Day, P.C. have been privileged to represent injury victims in Fairview and all of Williamson County.
 Unlike a lot of lawyers, we concentrate our practice on injury cases so we do not handle child custody cases, adoptions, real estate closings, divorces, bankruptcies, corporate matters, wills or trusts, DUIs or other criminal matters.

-But, we do handle every type of injury case imaginable including trucking accidents, medical malpractice, dog bites, auto accidents, bus accidents, brain injuries, food poisoning cases, food allergy cases, drowning accidents and near-drowning accidents, burn injury cases, brain injury cases, cases involving injuries to the spinal cord (paraplegia and quadriplegia), carbon-monoxide poisoning cases, bicycle accidents, sexual abuse cases, eye injury cases, motorcycle accidents, nursing home abuse and neglect, summer camp accidents, broken bone injuries, burn injuries, golf cart accidents, defective product cases, premise liability cases and many more.Will I Have to Go to Court?
+But, we do handle every type of injury case imaginable including trucking accidents, medical malpractice, dog bites, auto accidents, bus accidents, brain injuries, food poisoning cases, food allergy cases, drowning accidents and near-drowning accidents, burn injury cases, brain injury cases, cases involving injuries to the spinal cord (paraplegia and quadriplegia), carbon-monoxide poisoning cases, bicycle accidents, sexual abuse cases, eye injury cases, motorcycle accidents, nursing home abuse and neglect, summer camp accidents, broken bone injuries, uninsured and underinsured motorist claims, burn injuries, golf cart accidents, defective product cases, premise liability cases and many more.Will I Have to Go to Court?